sassoftware/viya4-solutions-automation/doc/deploy-automated.md

 ---

 ##### Update Existing Deployment Managed Resource Group Name
-By default, the automation will assume this is a new deployment request.
+This parameter is only used during the upgrade automation.
 You may update an existing deployment by passing in the managed resource group name to this variable.

+---
+##### Resource Owner
+By default, the automation uses `<github.actor>` as the value for the resourceowner tag on all artifacts created.
+This parameter is used to specify a different value for the tag.

+---
+##### Additional Tags
+This parameter is used to set additional tags on all azure resources created.
+The format should be a string with space separated values of <key>=<value>.

 ---

 [← Back to README](../README.md)